THE PLANET vs. Austria

 Our Legal Action

-In 2023, AllRise filed a state liability claim with the Constitutional Court against the federal government and the federal states of Lower and Upper Austria.
-The claim challenges their failure to curb excessive land consumption and enforce soil protection measures.
-The legislature can be held liable for damages caused by unlawful or negligent inaction.
+In 2023, AllRise filed a state liability claim with the Austrian Constitutional Court against the federal government and the states of Lower and Upper Austria.
+The claim challenges their failure to stop excessive land consumption and enforce soil protection, holding lawmakers accountable for damages caused by inaction.

-Through this action, we aim to compel Austria to adopt a comprehensive soil protection strategy and align national policies with EU climate and biodiversity targets, ensuring that both ecosystems and people are safeguarded for generations to come.
+Our goal is clear: compel Austria to implement a comprehensive soil protection strategy and align national policies with EU climate and biodiversity targets, safeguarding ecosystems and communities for generations.

 We won’t let our future be paved over